ericDeCourcy/confidential-token-scanner/medium-writeup.md

 ## 4. User behavior

 As identified above, users aren't using the "proofed" versions of calls.
 Sadly, we cannot trust users.
 We, as developers, are experts for a reason.
 Ain't nobody got time to learn all this stuff.
+I'm blessed that i can sit in my basement doing technical things all day, but many people don't have a mommy to do their laundry and cook their meals.
+They need simplified TLDR's to fit into their busy lives.

 We have a duty to get it right _for them_.
 Please, consider implementing UIs that only call "proofed" versions of different cToken functions.

 We can also see that users don't wait.
-Time is money, capital efficiency, all that junk.
-They want to take their cTokens out as fast as possible to go use them for something else.
+Time is money, capital efficiency, opportunity cost, etc. Users want to take their cTokens out as fast as possible to go use them for something else.
 When they do this, they leak information about _everyone's_ balances.
 So, we should try our best to keep them in the cToken.
 Build a robust and parallel ecosystem so that they never have to leave.

-And, we should shout over and over again about the importance of using proofs rather than known handles.
+And, we should shout over and over again about the importance of using proofs rather than known handles, as well as other privacy hygeine practices we find along the way.

 ## 5. Privacy score

-An interesting concept which came to mind during this project is a what i'll call a privacy score.
+An interesting concept which came to mind during this project is a what I'll call a privacy score.
 The point of a privacy score is to be able to compare different situations and discover, overall, which one is more or less private.
-Once we have a privacy score metric that we like, we can begin doing things to increase that metric, and by doing so we should increase the probability of being untraceable.
+Once we have a privacy score metric that we like, we can begin doing things to increase that score, and by doing so we should increase the probability of being untraceable.

 For now, a first iteration of a privacy score could be this: `(num_total_handles - num_known_handles) / num_total_handles`.
 Since handles ARE the private information, this is the only place where privacy applies.
 For cTokens, the handles that are needed are balances and transfer amounts.
 So, we find all of these, and count them up - this is `num_total_handles`.
 Next, we try our best to solve for the values of these handles.
 Then, we count up how many we were able to definitively solve.
 This becomes `num_known_handles`.
 Now, we subtract this from total handles, to find the number of unknown handles.
 And boom!
 Thats our privacy score.
+In case that's confusing, its just `unknown / total` handles.

 This score is based on the simple notion that handles are the only thing that actually matters, in terms of privacy.
 And it gives us a wonderful mental model for increasing privacy - increase total handles, without making them solveable!

 However, this isn't perfect.
-For example, i can create two accounts to spam transactions two each other all day long.
+For example, i can create two accounts to spam transactions between each other all day long.
 But this siloed data doesn't meaningfully help other people's privacy.
 So, there's clearly some work to be done on improving this scoring method.

 There are some other privacy metrics i've considered, but didn't like as much.
 Perhaps a robust score combines these all together:
-- **"Size of range"**: If a users balance is no greater than 10 tokens, i would argue their balance is less private than a user who's balance is no greater than 1000 tokens.
+- **"Size of range"**: If a users balance is no greater than 10 tokens, I could argue their balance is less private than a user who's balance is no greater than 1000 tokens.
 So, perhaps `max_balance - min_balance` is a decent proxy for privacy.
 I don't like this because algebraically speaking, these balances may require the same number of logical steps to solve.
-These ranges also depend on capital, which is sorta unfair to the little guy.
+These ranges also depend on capital, which is a bit unfair to the little guys.
 - **"number of constraints"**: Using the algebraic method, we can describe every handle as some algebraic expression.
 The number of items in the summation, or constraints on the handle, may be a good privacy scoring mechanism.
 But i'm torn - does more constraints mean that a balance is _more_ or _less_ private?
-On the one hand, we have a more complicated set of equations to solve.
+On the one hand, we have a more difficult set of equations to solve.
 On the other hand, there are more constraints, lowering the field of possible values some handle can actually represent.

 I think scoring is a crucial, but very difficult problem to solve.
 A privacy score allows us to definitively say we have made a private system better!
 But, getting it right is imperative, and probably pretty difficult.